Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: A GP Model for QSO Spectral Sightlines with Intervening DLAs

 where

 Therefore, given the parameters $(\zd, \nhi)$ of a putative \acro{dla}, we compute the appropriate absorption function $\exp\bigl(-\tau(\lm; \zd, \nhi)\bigr)$ and modify the null \acro{gp} model from the previous section as above.
 Specifically, consider observations of a \acro{qso} sightline at rest wavelengths $\vec{\lm}$.
-Our model for the corresponding emitted flux $\vec{f}$ remains
+Our model for the corresponding emitted flux $\vec{f}$ remains as in \eqref{f_prior}.
+Given the observation noise variance vector $\vec{\noise}$, the prior for the observation vector $\vec{y}$ without intervening \acro{dla}s is